Rayan-Refoua/v2rayList/README.md

 # V2Ray VPN Subscription List

-This repository contains a single file named `list.txt` that includes a list of various V2Ray VPN subscriptions.
+This repository contains a single file named `list.txt` that includes a list of various V2Ray VPN subscriptions sorted by speed (Faster on top).
 Users can subscribe to these lists using V2Ray clients on both Android and Windows platforms.

 ## What is V2Ray?